ltelab/disdrodb/docs/source/data.rst

    upload_disdrodb_archive <the_root_folder> --data_sources <data_source> --campaign_names <campaign_name> --station_names <station_name> --platform <name_of_the_platform> --force true

-The ``disdrodb_dir`` parameter is compulsory and must include the path of the root folder, ending with ``DISDROD``.
+The ``disdrodb_dir`` parameter is compulsory and must include the path of the root folder, ending with ``DISDRODB``.
 The other parameters are optional and are meant to restrict the upload processing to a specific data source, campaign, or station.